 SQUARE FOOTAGE.
 For application of green building requirements, "square footage" refers to all new or altered square footage, including basement areas (7 feet or greater in height), as calculated based on outer boundary of proposed construction area, including exterior walls.

-CHAPTER 3 - GREEN BUILDING
+Part 4 - Local Modifications to CHAPTER 3 - GREEN BUILDING

-16.14.080 SECTION 301 - voluntary tiers added.
+16.14.080 SECTION 301 - Voluntary Tiers Added.

 SECTION 301 of Chapter 3 of the California Green Building Standards Code is amended to read:

 SECTION 301 GENERAL